-Membership in the Greenbrier Sporting Club is required with purchase of the home.
-A gated community of luxury homes, the Sporting Club offers member-only amenities and ready access to the world-famous Greenbrier resort.
-Restaurants, boutique shops, 55 indoor and outdoor recreational activities, 5 golf courses, a tennis complex with a 2500-seat stadium, an equestrian center and a 600-seat wedding chapel are on the 11,000-acre grounds.
-The resort hosts the Greenbrier Classic, an annual PGA Tour event, and serves as the summer training camp for the NFL’s Houston Texans.
+Purchase of this gracious and comfortable home requires membership in the Greenbrier Sporting Club.
+A gated luxury home community, the Sporting Club offers member-only amenities and ready access to the historic, world-famous Greenbrier.
+Restaurants, boutique shops, 55 indoor and outdoor recreational activities, 5 golf courses, a tennis complex, an equestrian center and a 600-seat wedding chapel are on the 11,000-acre grounds.
+The resort hosts the Greenbrier Classic, an annual PGA Tour event, and serves as the summer training camp for the NFL’s New Orleans Saints.

 The nearby town of Lewisburg, 8 miles away, was named the Coolest Small Town in America in 2011.
 Charming, historic Lewisburg offers shopping, fine dining, art galleries, year-round live theatre and concerts, the State Fair of West Virginia, two annual food festivals and a literary festival.

-Other nearby areas of interest include the 75-mile Greenbrier River Trail, popular with hikers and bikers, and Snowshoe Mountain Resort, the largest winter ski complex in the eastern United States.
+Areas of interest nearby include the 75-mile Greenbrier River Trail, which is popular with hikers and bikers, and Snowshoe Mountain Resort, the largest winter ski complex in the eastern United States.
+Snowshoe is a 1½-hour drive to the north on scenic country highways.